kitspace/1clickBOM/README.md

 ### Completion ###

 1-click BOM can try and complete an incomplete BOM for you by selecting resistors and capacitors from the [CPL](https://octopart.com/common-parts-library) and searching Octopart and Findchips.
-A complete BOM is where every part has a manufacturer part number and a part number for _every_ retailer.
+A complete BOM is where every part has a manufacturer part number and a part number for _every_ distributor.
 Simply press the button labeled 'Complete' and 1clickBOM will use other fields to search for the fields that are left blank.
 You should always check over the parts it has selected for you.